kubernetes/website/content/en/blog/_posts/2018-10-16-kubernetes-2018-north-american-contributor-summit.md

-Unlike previous Contributor Summits, the event now spans two-days with a more relaxed ‘hallway’ track and general Contributor get-together to be hosted from 5-8pm Sunday December 9th at the [Garage Lounge and Gaming Hall][garage], just a short walk away from the Convention Center.
+Unlike previous Contributor Summits, the event now spans two-days with a more relaxed ‘hallway’ track and general Contributor get-together to be hosted from 5-8pm on Sunday December 9th at the [Garage Lounge and Gaming Hall][garage], just a short walk away from the Convention Center.
 There, contributors can enjoy billiards, bowling, trivia and more; accompanied by a variety of food and drink.

 Things pick up the following day, Monday the 10th with three separate tracks:

-## New Contributor Workshop:
+### New Contributor Workshop:
-A half day workshop aimed at getting new and first time contributors on boarded and comfortable with working within the Kubernetes Community.
+A half day workshop aimed at getting new and first time contributors onboarded and comfortable with working within the Kubernetes Community.
 Staying for the duration is required; this is not a workshop you can drop into.

-## Current Contributor Track:
+### Current Contributor Track:
 Reserved for those that are actively engaged with the development of the project; the Current Contributor Track includes Talks, Workshops, Birds of a Feather, Unconferences, Steering Committee Sessions, and more!
 Keep an eye on the [schedule in GitHub][schedule] as content is frequently being updated.

-## Docs Sprint:
+### Docs Sprint:
-SIG Docs will have a curated list of issues and challenges to be tackled closer to the event date.
+SIG-Docs will have a curated list of issues and challenges to be tackled closer to the event date.

 ## To Register: